Medicare Cost-Sharing Amounts

 - Part C Coinsurance: Depends on the plan.

-- Part C Out-of-Pocket Maximum: Cannot be higher than $6,700 (drug maximum may be different than health plan maximum).
+- Part C Out-of-Pocket Maximum: Cannot be higher than $7,550.
+Please note the drug maximum may be different than the health plan maximum on Part C plans that include drug plans.

 Part D plans are drug plans.
-They offer better cost sharing and coverage on drugs, but each offers unique drug lists subject to copays, coinsurance, deductibles, and a maximum.
-One important note is that Part D plans have four “phases” which essentially act like deductibles.
-They are the Deductible period, Initial Coverage period, Coverage Gap period, and Catastrophic Coverage Period.
+They offer better cost-sharing and coverage on drugs, but each offers unique drug lists subject to copays, coinsurance, deductibles, and a maximum.
+One important note is that Part D plans have four “phases” (AKA periods) in which cost-sharing amounts on different tiered drugs adjust for that period.
+They are the Deductible period, Initial Coverage Period, Coverage Gap period, and Catastrophic Coverage Period.

 - Part D Premium: Depends on the plan.